0xPolygonMiden/miden-node/crates/store/README.md

 ### GetBlockInputs

-Returns data required to prove the next block.
+Used by the `block-producer` to query state required to prove the next block.

 ---

 ### GetNoteAuthenticationInfo

 Returns a list of Note inclusion proofs for the specified Note IDs.

+This is used by the `block-producer` as part of the batch proving process.

 ---